oroinc/OroCRMDotmailerBundle/Resources/doc/api/contact.md

 ### get

-Retrieve a specific Dotmailer contact email type record.
+Retrieve a specific dotdigital contact email type record.

 Defines which email format a contact prefers.

 ### get_list

-Retrieve a collection of Dotmailer contact email type records.
+Retrieve a collection of dotdigital contact email type records.

 Defines which email format a contact prefers.